GaurangTandon/CPtools/tips.md

 Tips are separated by categories

-## Contest

-1. First read C problem and attempt to solve it, as it gives more poins, since fewer people had solved it.
-Case in point: [Contest 520](https://codeforces.com/contest/1062) had problem C only slightly tougher than problem A, and problem D was way easier than both B and C.

-2. Be good at coming up with self test cases.
-Just because your code passes the pretests doesn't mean it will pass the system tests.

-3. **Hightail**: is a program that scrapes and downloads sample test cases from a problem/contest, and then can run your executable against that problem.
-Use it to quickly determine if your program passes the given inputs.

-4. **Checking interactive problems**: is tricky.
-For C++, you can however achieve that as follows.

-    1. You first need to write both a `solution.cpp` and then a `grader.cpp` that verifies if the solution is correct.
-    2. Then, execute the compiled executables like so:

-        mkfifo myfifo
-        ./grader < myfifo | ./solution > myfifo

-        `mkfifo` creates a named fifo (`myfifo` in this case) which we can use for queuing the output of `solution` into the `grader`.
-One small problem is that you cannot view the contents of `myfifo` unless you close the output connection, which I do not know how to.
-        So, you can simply write the output to a separate file via an `ofstream` (use `sol.txt` for one and `grad.txt` for another)

-## Hacking
+## Interactive problems

-1. Only get down to hack problems once you have actually read all problems in the contest and made sure that you cannot solve them.
-In general, for div 2 problems, all problems without trees can be solved pretty easily.
-   Case in point: [Contest 520](https://codeforces.com/contest/1062) had first four very easy problems, as opposed to generally two in usual div2 contests.
-2. Attempt to hack those solutions which took less than five minutes to accepted.
-In general, they have a silly logic mistake that enables them to submit faster but incorrectly.
-   Example: [this hacked solution](https://codeforces.com/contest/1062/hacks/502444/) was submitted in two minutes.
+### **Checking interactive problems**

+There is already a [script](https://storage.googleapis.com/coding-competitions.appspot.com/interactive_runner.py) provided (by [Google here](https://codingcompetitions.withgoogle.com/codejam/faq?#interactive-problems)).
+Usage instructions are inside the script.
+Of course, though, you would have to write the judge script too when using this, not just the solution.

+To be fair, in general it is far easier for you to "be the judge yourself" and simulate the judging process, rather than writing out the judge from scratch.
+Most of the time you can find the mistake in your code that way.

+### Flushing methods

+1. `cout.flush()` in C++
+2. <Add more>

-## Compilation
+## Compilation tricks

+### Fixing undefined behavior

+Using this compilation command (note the flags): `g++ -fsanitize=address -fsanitize=undefined -D_GLIBCXX_DEBUG file.cpp`, you can catch out-of-bounds index accesses at runtime.
+So, you will get an error for them and they will not pass undetected.

+For example, try catching the error in [this code](https://codeforces.com/blog/entry/75082?#comment-591976) with and without the above compilation flags, and you'll see the difference yourself :)

+### Precompiled header

 To enable 2x faster compilation, setup a precompiled header in your `bits` directory.
-In my case, it is located at `/usr/include/x86_64-linux-gnu/c++/7/bits`. `cd` into it and simply compile the stdc++.h file (`g++ stdc++.h`).
+In Ubuntu, it is usually located at `/usr/include/x86_64-linux-gnu/c++/7/bits`. `cd` into it and simply compile the stdc++.h file (`g++ stdc++.h`).
 You should now have a `stdc++.h.gch` file.
 Enjoy! ([more info](https://gcc.gnu.org/onlinedocs/gcc/Precompiled-Headers.html))

+### Do not use O2 flag

 Don't use the `-O2` flag for compilation by default.
 It takes more time to compile and it enables several optimizations, but it demolishes the `print <local_variable>` output that is otherwise available in GDB.
 Interestingly, codeforces.com [already compiles](https://codeforces.com/blog/entry/79) the files with `-O2` flag.